A reference package for building Linux-capable System on Chips (SoCs)

 The Real Time Clock (RTC) is an AMBA slave module that connects to the Advanced Peripheral Bus (APB).
 A 1Hz clock input to the RTC generates counting in one second intervals.
 The RTC provides an alarm function or long-time base counter by generating an interrupt signal after counting a programmed number of cycles of the clock input.

 The UART is an Advanced Microcontroller Bus Architecture (AMBA) compliant SoC peripheral that is developed, tested, and licensed by Arm.
-The UART is an AMBA slave module that connects to the Advanced Peripheral Bus (APB).
+The UART is an AMBA subordinate module that connects to the Advanced Peripheral Bus (APB).
 The UART includes an Infrared Data Association (IrDA) on Serial InfraRed (SIR) protocol ENcoder/DECoder (ENDEC).

 PrimeCell general-purpose input and output

 The PrimeCell GPIO is an AMBA bus slave that connects to the AMBA APB.
 It provides eight programmable inputs or outputs that you can control in either software or hardware modes.